Witnessing downsizing in the making: quiescent and breathing galaxies at the dawn of the Universe: Methods

 As anticipated, the selection criteria based on the probability of alternative SF solutions adopted in this work and described above are different from that adopted in M18 and M19, where we simply required $p_{SF}<5\%$.
 This can be understood considering that in those works the SED-fitting library only included top-hat SFH models: this implied that any SF but non-starburst object would be poorly fitted, so a hard cut on $p_{SF}$ was required to safely eliminate any possible SF interlopers.
 In contrast, to better characterise the physical properties of the galaxies, in this work we allowed for various SFHs, including many models with moderate SF activity: so a quiescent best-fit model is already robust enough to make a candidate reasonably reliable, because it has been preferred to any credible SF solutions.

 However, there are various possible sources of ambiguity.
-The SED models are certainly not fully adequate to describe these early galactic populations, for example because of the lack of population III stellar templates (although they might have already disappeared at $z<12$), of AGN templates, and of a top-heavy IMF which seems to be the most appropriate for those epochs.
+The SED models are certainly not fully adequate to describe these early galactic populations, for example because of the lack of population III stellar templates (although they might have already disappeared at $z<12$) and of AGN templates.
+We also adopt the standard \citet{Salpeter1959} initial mass function (IMF), which might be a sub-optimal choice for early, massive systems (see the discussion in Sect. \ref{sec:concl}.
 Furthermore, degeneracies of physical properties (age, extinction and metallicity in particular) are known to exist and are difficult to disentangle (e.g. see Sect. \ref{wow_objs_mass}).
 Also, while we tried to take into account possible errors on the redshift estimates, e.g. excluding from the ``gold'' selection sources with more than one peak in the PDF($z$), we might still have included lower redshift interlopers with wrong but consistent photometric redshift estimates from the three codes.